sstock2005/sstock2005.github.io/content/DIY USB Rubber Ducky with CircuitPython for $10.md

 STRING echo "you've been hacked!" > ([Environment]::GetFolderPath("Desktop") + "\hacked.txt"); exit;
 ENTER
 ```
-2. This script opens an administrative PowerShell session on Windows 11 and creates a text file on the desktop named `hacked.txt`.
+2. This script opens an administrative PowerShell session on Windows 11 and creates a text file on the desktop named `hacked`.
 This takes about ~5 seconds to execute on my laptop.
 ![Ducky Script Showcase](video1.mp4)

 Try it out!
 Unplug your USB and plug it back in to see it work!